Executive Summary

 The ticking bomb of substance abuse, especially opioids, continues to plague our society.
 The overdose death rate has become a major cause of death.

-The life expectancy of Americans declined.
+The life expectancy of Americans has declined.

 Social Unrest